The 6 Best Budget Bike Trainers (Ideal for Beginners) [2025]

 The biggest downside of budget trainers is their noisiness.
 Due to the nature of wheel-on bike trainers, they are pretty noisy.

-The noisiness level of budget trainers can vary a lot.
-While the quietest direct-drive trainers have a noisiness level of around 55 dB, budget wheel-on trainers can easily exceed 70 dB.
+The noise level of budget trainers can vary widely.
+The quietest direct-drive trainers have a noise level of around 55 dB, while budget wheel-on trainers can easily exceed 70 dB.

 Other Features to Consider

 • Included accessories – budget trainers often come with the front wheel riser to improve your comfort and simulate climbing.
 If it is not included, don’t worry, you can use a book instead.
-However, included wheel riser is a nice-to-have.
-The packing should also include a quick release for an easier attachment of your bike to the trainer.
+However, the included wheel riser is a nice-to-have.
+The packing should also include a quick-release for an easier attachment of your bike to the trainer.

 • Bike compatibility – most bike trainers are compatible with 130-135 mm quick-release (QR) axles.
 Bikes that use thru-axles may require special adapters.
 Always double-check the trainer’s compatibility to avoid future issues.